History and Context of the St. Columbkille YAC

 Some of the YAC’s recent successes include the following:

-• Consistent, diverse, and ever-increasing young adult participation in and attendance at YAC events; some particular and recent examples include (a) more than 40 young adults in attendance at recent YAC “Restaurant Nights” (b) an average of 16 young adults in attendance per week at weekly YAC-sponsored “bible studies.”
+• Consistent, diverse, and ever-increasing young adult participation and attendance at YAC events.
+For example: more than 20 young adults in attendance at recent YAC “Theology on Tap Nights”.

-• Over the past year, there has been a marked increase in the number of young adults attending weekend Masses and, as a direct result of the YAC, multiple young adults are now serving at Masses as new Extraordinary Ministers of Holy Communion, Readers, and music ministers.
-In addition, the YAC list serve continues to grow and now exceeds 125 young adults.
+• Over the past year, there has been a marked increase in the number of young adults attending weekend Masses and, as a direct result of the YAC, multiple young adults are now serving at Masses as lectors and in the choir.
+In addition, the YAC chat group and Newsletter exceeds 45 young adults.

 • The National Leadership Roundtable for Church Management has officially adopted the YAC “model” as a model of young adult ministry/outreach for parishes and dioceses nationwide.